 I. Qualifying Papers on Indian Languages and English

-The pattern of questions would be broadly as follows:
+The pattern of questions would be broad as follows:

 (i) Comprehension of given passages.